|

 package name.

-XML validation |
+XML validation

 The configuration of XML validation has been simplified.
 The

-xmlValidation and xmlNamespaceAware attributes
+and xmlNamespaceAware

 have been removed from the Host element.
 These

-attributes, along with tldValidation and
+attributes, along with tldValidation

-tldNamespaceAware, are now set per Context
+, are now set per Context

-element.
-The defaults (false for each attribute) have not been
+for each attribute) have not been

 changed.
 However, in line with the requirements of the Servlet